StrongLoop-Evangelists/openwhisk-twitterbot-template/README.md

 #####Check your action
 Before we set up triggers and rules to let our bot tweet by itself, let's check that it actually works.

-`wsk action invoke myTwitterbot -r --blocking`
+`wsk action invoke myTwitterBot -r --blocking`

 You should see a response like this (the "payload" should be a line from your sample-text.js)